MicrosoftDocs/win32/desktop-src/SecCrypto/signtool.md

 SignTool is available as part of the Windows SDK, which you can download from [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/).

 > [!NOTE]
-> The Windows 10 SDK, Windows 10 HLK, Windows 10 WDK and Windows 10 ADK builds 20236 and later require that you specify the digest algorithm.
+> The Windows 10 SDK, Windows 10 HLK, Windows 10 WDK, and Windows 10 ADK builds 20236 and later require that you specify the digest algorithm.
 The SignTool `sign` command requires the file digest algorithm option (`/fd`) and the timestamp digest algorithm option (`/td`) during signing and time stamping, respectively.
 >
 > If `/fd` isn't specified during signing and if `/td` isn't specified during time stamping, the command throws a warning, error code 0, initially.
 In later versions of SignTool, the warning becomes an error.
 We recommend SHA256.
 It is considered to be more secure than SHA1 by the industry.